federicocappelli/clean/README.md

-# ☢️ Nuke
+# 🧹 Clean

 A Swift command-line utility for cleaning up development environments by executing schema-based cleanup tasks.
-Nuke allows you to define custom cleanup routines through JSON schemas that can terminate processes, delete files/folders, and run shell commands.
+Clean allows you to define custom cleanup routines through JSON schemas that can terminate processes, delete files/folders, and run shell commands.

 ## Features